Lornakimani62/Pig-Dice/README.md

 # tools
-To develop this site i used
+To develop this site I used
 HTML<br>
 JQuery<br>
 Bootstrap<br>